-Upon an initial report of Sexual Misconduct, OIIE shall, as appropriate, offer and implement reasonable Interim Measures.
-Interim Measures are offered on a case-by-case basis designed to support and meet the needs of the individuals involved relative to the specific allegations of Sexual Misconduct in order to ensure their safety so that they may continue to access their education and/or workplace.
-Interim Measures may be provided even if a Reporting Party does not ultimately file a complaint resulting in an Investigation.
-If a Reporting Party does not file a complaint and Interim Measures are instituted, the time period during which the Interim Measures are provided shall be determined on a case-by-case basis within the discretion of OIIE.
+Upon an initial report of Sexual Harassment or OSM, OIIE shall, as appropriate, offer and implement reasonable Supportive Measures.
+Supportive Measures are offered on a case-by-case basis designed to support and meet the needs of the individuals involved relative to the specific allegations of Sexual Harassment or OSM in order to ensure their safety so that they may continue to access their education and/or workplace.
+Supportive Measures may be provided even if a Reporting Party does not ultimately file a Formal Complaint resulting in an Investigation.